MartinQueval/HealthServ/README.md

 ]
 ```
 By default, HealthServ launches vs code and chrome.<br>
-But you may not have these two programs,or you may not want to launch them at startup.<br>
+But you may not have these two programs, or you may not want to launch them at startup.<br>
 If so, delete the 2 link lines and the services section should look like this :
 ```sh
 services = [